FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 limitations in the annotation process for highly conserved protein sequences.
-Complexes from Clades LLI (including strain NATL2A) were also present across the depth/light axes, with more representation at lower [O\~2], and fewer near surface detections.
-Complexes from clade LLII/III (ex.
-SS120) were also detected across the depth/light and [O~2~] ranges, with more detections at deeper, darker depths.
-Clade LLIV (ex.
-MIT9313) photosynthetic complexes were also were detected throughout the depth/light and [O~2~], ranges, with the most frequent detections at depth and at low [O~2~], compared to other strains.
+Complexes from Clades LLI (including strain NATL2A) were also present across the depth/light axes, with more representation at lower [O~2~], and fewer near surface detections.
+Complexes from clade LLII/III (including strain SS120) were also detected across the depth/light and [O~2~] ranges, with more detections at deeper, darker depths.
+Clade LLIV (including strain MIT9313) photosynthetic complexes were also detected throughout the depth/light and [O~2~], ranges, with the most frequent detections at depth and at low [O~2~], compared to other strains.